Johnny Cashbox, Universal Superstar

 A Partial Biography

-Dr Ralph Morse is a performance artist, writer and teacher with over fifty years experience.
+Dr Ralph Morse is an Actor, Highwire Ventriloquist, (a type of performance artist), Writer and Teacher with over fifty years experience.
 Born in 1955 and raised in the Colchester area his interest in the arts began with the marionette shows he wrote and staged for his friends and the local community when he was a child.
 His latent talent was nurtured by Gwen and Victor Moll, Ralph's music and drama teachers at Halstead Secondary School, (now the Ramsey College) and further developed by Charles Butler and Nester Slack at the North East Essex School of Art, (now Colchester Institute), where he completed his A Levels and was president of the Student Union.

 Ralph received his first professional engagement at the age of fifteen when he was employed as a comedian by Halstead Working Man's Club.
 As he explains,